All Episodes

 And there's been an in-depth analysis of this.

-The Heritage Foundation has done one, and Senator Sessions.
+The Heritage Foundation has done one.

-And it's as frightening stuff.
+And it's this frightening stuff.

 U.S. Senator Jeff Sessions, Republican Alabama, today unveiled an impact analysis that shows the Senate immigration bill, should it become law, would permit up to 217.1 million new legal immigrants into the U.S. over the next 20 years, a number equal to 66% of the total current population of the country.